 Step 5: Set the name of the output file

-To set the name of the output file to OrdersReport.csv, double-click the CSV component, and enter the value in the Output File box.
+To set the name of the output file to OrdersReport.csv, double-click the title bar of the CSV component.
+The Component Settings dialog box opens, where you can enter the value in the Output File text box.